CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-CivicActions uses the automated vulnerability scanning tools OpenSCAP and OWASP ZAP to scan systems and applications.
-Both tools update the list of known vulnerabilities automatically and describes the risk of each vulnerability.
+CivicActions uses the automated vulnerability scanning tools OpenSCAP and OWASP ZAP are interoperable with standard web browsers, the Open Source Ansible infrastructure provisioning system and other Open Source tools employed by CivicActions.